jorisvddonk/node-red-contrib-discord/README.md

 All nodes share Discord.js clients based on the `discord-token` that they were configured with.
 That means that, when you add many `discordMessage` nodes configured with the exact same token, only a single connection with Discord will be made.

-# Error handling & status messages

-Currently, error handling is minimal, and no status messages are displayed in the node-red editor UI.
-When you think things aren't working correctly, check the node-red process output.

 # Example bot

 A simple Discord bot that replies with the reverse of any received message that contains the string 'hello':